 Italian Coffee Culture

 About 14 billion cups of espresso are consumed per year in Italy alone.
 For Italians, it seems that brewed coffee is no longer an option once espresso was invented.
-This is indicated by the fact that most coffee houses will not serve a brewed coffee rather, you must order a caffe Americano in order to simulate the brewed cup.
+This is indicated by the fact that most coffee houses will not serve brewed coffee.
+Rather, you must order a caffe Americano in order to simulate the brewed cup.

 Italian Espresso Beverages